richardkentng/translate-api/readme.md

 # Potential Features:

+- show a "there are no saved translations" message under translation history when applicable
 - fix repo description
 - be able to search for a language
 - hide keyboard shortcut hint for mobile devices